supervisely/docs/enterprise/offline-usage/README.md

 After that use the blue clipboard button to copy the command and then run it in your terminal on the server where the agent is running.

-If you want to disable it instead, just deselected the option and redeploy the agent the same way.
+If you want to disable it instead, just deselect the option and redeploy the agent the same way.